eProsima/DDS-Router/docs/rst/user_manual/participants/xml.rst

 This type of :term:`Participant` refers to a :term:`DomainParticipant` that uses QoS profiles loaded from XML files to be configured.

 |fastdds| supports XML to fully configure a DomainParticipant.
-Using XML configuration, user have whole access to the full configuration of a DDS DomainParticipant.
+Using XML configuration, users have whole access to the full configuration of a DDS DomainParticipant.
-Check following `documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/domainparticipant.html>` for further information about configuring a DDS DomainParticipant with XML.
+Check the following `documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/domainparticipant.html>` for further information on how to configure a DDS DomainParticipant with XML.
-For further information regarding how to load XML configuration files to |ddsrouter| check following section :ref:`user_manual_configuration_load_xml`.
+For further information regarding how to load XML configuration files to the |ddsrouter|, check the :ref:`user_manual_configuration_load_xml` section.

 .. note::